The story of Conor Thomas, his loan to Liverpool at 16 & his move to India

 “In the end he left his position and I think he’s come out and said he was just helping out a friend, the chairman (Lee Power).
 I don’t know if he ever had an actual job title or anything which is why the situation probably looked like a mess from the outside.”

-Thomas made 37 appearances for Swindon last season and appeared as a substitute in the first two games of this season, too, before making the surprise move to India to join ATK.
+Thomas made 37 appearances for Swindon in 2016-17 and appeared as a substitute in the first two games of the following season, too, before making the surprise move to India to join ATK.

-He can count Robbie Keane, Tom Thorpe, Ryan Taylor and Martin Paterson as team-mates and was managed by Teddy Sheringham until the former England international was sacked recently, but it’s still hardly your average move for a 24-year-old playing in League Two.
+He was able to count Robbie Keane, Tom Thorpe, Ryan Taylor and Martin Paterson as team-mates and was managed by Teddy Sheringham until the former England international was sacked, but it’s still hardly your average move for a 24-year-old playing in League Two.